 The Stadium Shop Era and Limited Revenue Structure

 From the 1970s through the 1990s, NPB's merchandise business was limited, centered on stadium shops.
 Product lines focused on standard items such as pennants, megaphones, cheering bats, and player bromides, with low design sophistication and virtually no fashion-conscious product development.
-Merchandise sales accounted for only about 5% of total team revenue, with low management priority.
+Merchandise sales accounted for only a small share of total team revenue, and management priority was low.
 The characteristic of merchandise business in this era was its positioning as 'souvenir sales' for fans visiting the stadium, with products not designed for everyday use.
 While popular teams like the Yomiuri Giants and Hanshin Tigers secured steady sales, it was not uncommon for Pacific League teams to have annual merchandise sales of only tens of millions of yen.
 Product planning and manufacturing were often outsourced entirely to external vendors, and it was common for teams to lack dedicated merchandising departments.
 Quality control and brand consistency awareness were also weak, with design variations visible across different shops selling the same team's goods.
 The merchandise business was merely a 'bonus' in team management.

 The Evolution of Uniform Business and Revenue Generation

 The evolution of uniform-related products is essential to understanding NPB's merchandise business.
 Replica uniforms were once exclusively for cheering at stadiums, with simple materials and designs being the norm.
 Prices ranged from 3,000 to 5,000 yen, and the printing quality of player names and numbers was low.
 However, the situation changed dramatically from the late 2000s as teams began seriously investing in uniform design.
 A particular turning point was the introduction of event-limited uniforms.
 Special designs emphasizing regional identity and themes appeared one after another, such as the Hokkaido Nippon-Ham Fighters' 'WE LOVE HOKKAIDO' series and the Tohoku Rakuten Golden Eagles' 'TOHOKU GREEN' uniforms.
 These limited uniforms sell at price points of 8,000 to 12,000 yen, and selling out on game days is not uncommon.
 Furthermore, authentic models actually worn by players command prices exceeding 20,000 yen yet maintain strong demand.
 Uniforms have evolved from mere cheering goods into core products that embody a team's brand strategy.
-Annual uniform-related sales reportedly reach the 1 billion yen scale for popular teams.
+For popular teams, uniform-related sales have grown into the core of the merchandise division.

 The Fashion Revolution and Brand Collaboration Impact